Failure is a heavy word. It has crushed a lot of dreams and a lot of great ideas before they could come to life.

 - Give two written board exams (ITC and APC)

-My Journey Studying to be a CA(SA)
+My Long 10-Year Journey to Become a CA

 Like most people, the CA journey was not an easy one for me.